 Hooray for Hollywood!
 Our LA picks include an artisanal bakery, an eco-friendsy emporium, and a woman-owned wine shop.
 If you’ve just arrived in town, read up on the best things about living in Los Angeles.

 East Hollywood bakery Friends & Family was founded by pastry chef Roxana Jullapat, who is known for farm-to-table pastries that highlight the freshest produce around, and her husband chef Daniel Mattern.
-Whether you’re in the mood for something savory or something sweet, you will find the perfect pastry awaits.
+Whether you’re in the mood for something savory or something sweet, you will find the perfect pastry awaits at this woman owned bakery.
 We won’t tell if you end up ordering a pistachio croissant and a trouble cookie.